-- Location: City of Madison and the surrounding area - Ages: Serve children, individuals, and families. - Race/ethnicities: All races and ethnicities, with a focus on serving populations and cultural communities historically and currently underserved, marginalized, and adversely affected by persistent poverty. - Income ranges: All with a focus on median to below poverty level income ranges - Other: Serving uninsured children who are not court-involved but still require critical mental health support. - English language proficiency: Serving all spoken languages and English and Spanish with the most ease.
+- Location: City of Madison and the surrounding area - Ages: Serve families with children, Individuals, & Families - Race/ethnicities: All races and ethnicities, with a focus on serving populations and cultural communities historically and currently underserved, marginalized, and adversely affected by persistent poverty. - Income ranges: All with a focus on median to below poverty level income ranges - Other: Serving uninsured children who are not court-involved but still require critical mental health support. - English language proficiency: Serving all spoken languages and English and Spanish with the most ease.

 Engagement informed program:

-The Rainbow Project's Community-Based Individual & Family Support Services clinicians provide comprehensive, developmentally appropriate/trauma and mental health behavioral assessment of child/ren/adult caregivers, and family.
-All assessment tools within the Rainbow Evaluation & Assessment Package (REAP) are culturally sensitive and available in Spanish or other language as needed.
-Assessments provide the baseline for ongoing evaluation and are shared with consumers at each stage of treatment planning.
+The RRR clinicians provide comprehensive, developmentally appropriate/trauma & mental health behavioral assessment of child/ren/adult caregivers, and family.
+All assessment tools within the Rainbow Evaluation & Assessment Package (REAP) are culturally sensitive and provided & offered in Spanish or other language as needed.
+Assessments provide the baseline for ongoing evaluation and shared with consumers at each stage of treatment planning.
 REAP is distributed and completed by consumers upon first enrolling in services then after 6 months involvement and then annually.
 Treatment plans are reviewed/revised every 3 months.
 Clinicians obtain input from consumers (or adult caregivers of minor children) regarding progress on treatment goals, and areas for future focus.
-Results are shared with the consumers by clinicians and changes to treatment plans are discussed.
-Annually, surveys are provided to parents/caregivers of enrolled children, foster/kinship parents and others, including early education professionals, to measure satisfaction.
+Results are shared with the consumers in discussion with clinicians and changes to treatment plans are discussed.
+Annually, surveys are provided to parents of enrolled children, foster/kinship parents and others early education to measure satisfaction.
 Results are compiled and reviewed, and action plans are developed to address identified needs.
-All RP progress and results are monitored by the RP Clinical Manager and Executive Director and members of the RP Strategic Solutions Team and reported to the RP Board of Directors.
+All RP progress and results are monitored by the RP Clinical Manager & Executive Director & members of the RP Strategic Solutions Team & reported to the RP Board of Directors.

-The RP has engaged members of the populations we serve as well as organizations we collaborate with in all phases of our program development and implementation, ensuring the program reflects their needs, preferences, and lived experiences.
+The RP has engaged members of the populations we serve as well as organizations we collaborate with in all phases of the RRR development and implementation, ensuring the program reflects their needs, preferences, and lived experiences.
 Some key ways we have done this include:

 - Intake Assessment: During our intake process and follow up services, children and caregivers/families are asked what kinds of support, modalities, timing, and approaches feel most helpful to them in addition to being asked about their immediate trauma.
 This feedback most directly influences program improvements. - Post-Services Feedback: As part of our follow-up and evaluation process, we seek feedback about the support they received and what could be improved.
-This feedback helps us adapt our procedures, modify tools, and improve our programs. - Outreach: We have been successful in our outreach to and work with consumers from diverse communities, continuing to establish dedicated programming, in consultation with cultural community partners, to address the unmet needs of [survivors of gender-based violence]. - Community & Cultural Representation in Staff and Partnerships: Many of our Community-Based Individual & Family Support Services staff and partners have lived experience or come from communities similar to those we serve.
-We also partner with community organizations to ensure the voices of historically underserved populations are integrated into program design and outreach. - Training Incorporates Population Voice: Our trauma informed training with community partners are informed by stories, case examples, and challenges raised by families served by Rainbow Project's Community-Based Individual & Family Support Services enabling a process where those we collectively serve help shape the content of the intervention and how we talk about trauma, crisis, stabilization.
+This feedback helps us adapt our procedures, modify tools, and improve our programs. - Outreach: We have been successful in our outreach to and work with consumers from diverse communities, continuing to establish dedicated programming, in consultation with cultural community partners, to address the unmet needs of [survivors of gender-based violence]. - Community & Cultural Representation in Staff and Partnerships: Many of our RRR staff and partners have lived experience or come from communities similar to those we serve.
+We also partner with community organizations (e.g., XYZ) to ensure the voices of historically underserved populations are integrated into program design and outreach. - Training Incorporates Population Voice: Our trauma informed training with community partners are informed by stories, case examples, and challenges raised by families served by RRR, enabling a process where those we collectively serve help shape the content of the intervention and how we talk about trauma, crisis, stabilization.

-Through these approaches, the Rainbow Project's Community-Based Individual & Family Support Services is built for children and their families as well as continuously informed by them.
-We believe that by centering the lived experience of those we serve, we achieve better trust, engagement, and more culturally-appropriate support, and ultimately better outcomes.
+Through these approaches, RRR is built for children and their families as well as continuously informed by them.
+We believe that by centering the lived experience of those we serve, we achieve better trust, engagement, and more culturally appropriate support, and ultimately better outcomes.